 Trustee and Chair of Investment & Finance Committee

 Trustee and Chair of People & Remuneration Committee

 Trustee and Chair of Audit & Risk Committee

 The Board of Trustees is supported by three sub-committees:

 Audit & Risk

-- the importance of attracting and retaining suitably skilled, experienced and motivated employees at the highest level;
+- the importance of attracting and retaining suitably skilled, experienced and motivated employees

-- the ability of those employees to lead the charity and it’s volunteers in delivering the charity’s objectives;
+- the ability of those employees to lead the charity and it’s volunteers in delivering the charity’s objectives

 - the need to balance the charity’s ability to pay any proposed remuneration with the need to deliver its charitable objectives and to develop the charity for future success.